SpencerPresley/COSC425-DATA/README.md

 ## Installation and Setup Steps

 Hey all, Spencer here, we are pleased to announce as of January 1st, 2025, you can now install the *Academic Metrics* package via *pip* and easily run the entire system via a short script or command line interface.
 Below are instructions outlining step by step how to do it.
 The steps walkthrough each piece of the process starting with installing python and setting up your environment, if you do not need help with those type of steps or want to jump straight to the code, first see [1.
-Installation and setup](#1-installation-and-setup), then you can skip to [6.
+Installation](#1-installation), then you can skip to [6.
 Using the package](#6-using-the-package).

 </br>